 The address words of ordinary files and directories contain the numbers of the blocks in the file (if it is small) or the numbers of indirect blocks (if the file is large).
 Byte number n of a file is accessed as follows.
 N is divided by 512 to find its logical block number (say b) in the file.
 If the file is small (flag 010000 is 0), then b must be less than 8, and the physical block number is addr[b].

-If the file is large, b is divided by 256 to yield i, and addr[i] is the physical block number of the indirect block.
+If the file is large, b is divided by 256 to yield i.
+If i is less than 7, then addr[i] is the physical block number of the indirect block.
 The remainder from the division yields the word in the indirect block which contains the number of the block for the sought-for byte.